Filter Visualizations by Metric Values

 -).
 Null values are not the same as zero values (

-For example, you have an insight that displays an average check size (
+For example, you have a visualization that displays an average check size (

 $ Avg Check Size) and the number of owned locations (

 # Owned Locations) in different states.
-The insight is filtered to display only the states with fewer than two owned locations.
+The visualization is filtered to display only the states with fewer than two owned locations.

-In this picture, the insight has a filter with the option Treat blank values as 0 selected and therefore it shows the states with no owned locations (null values are included).
+In this picture, the visualization has a filter with the option Treat blank values as 0 selected and therefore it shows the states with no owned locations (null values are included).

-In this picture, the insight has a filter with the option deselected and therefore shows only the states with at least one location owned.
+In this picture, the visualization has a filter with the option deselected and therefore shows only the states with at least one location owned.